Zimbra/zm-soap-harness/README.md

 2. Create a directory as `~/.ivy2/cache` if not present.

-3. Go to zm-mailbox directory and execute following command to generate necessary zimbra dependencies:
+3. Go to the `zm-mailbox` directory and execute the following command to generate necessary zimbra dependencies:

    `ant clean-ant publish-local-all -Dzimbra.buildinfo.version=8.8.3_GA`

-4. Go to zm-soap-harness directory and run jar target to get zm-soap-harness jar:
+4. Go to `zm-soap-harness` directory and run jar target to get zm-soap-harness jar:

    `ant jar`

-5. To build soapdata.tar run the following target:
+5. To build `soapdata.tar` run the following target:

    `ant build-soap-data-file`